Jennifer Miller, MFA Program Coordinator

 Karin Shankar received her PhD in Performance Studies from the University of California, Berkeley in 2016.
-As a researcher, writer, performer, and educator, her interests include performance studies in/from the Global South, political economies of culture, urban studies, transnational feminist theory, critical race theory, South Asian visual culture and performance and public art and social practice.
-She is the co-editor (with Kirsten Larson) of P[art]icipatory Urbanisms, a two-part publication featuring a compilation of interviews with urban practitioners in Sao Paulo and New Delhi and a critical anthology of essays examining the triangulation of urban participation, aesthetics, and politics.
-Her work has been published or is forthcoming in Women & Performance: a Journal of Feminist Theory, TDR, Feminist Teacher, Art India, and elsewhere.
+As a researcher, writer, performer, and educator, her interests include performance studies in/from the Global South, transnational feminist and queer theory, critical race theory, South Asian visual culture and performance and public art and social practice.
+Her work has been published or is forthcoming in Women & Performance: a Journal of Feminist Theory, TDR, Feminist Teacher, Art India, ASAP/Journal and elsewhere.
 She is currently working on a book manuscript based on her dissertation, "Molecular Aesthetics: Contemporary Art and Performance in New Delhi."
 Prior to joining the faculty in the Performance and Performance Studies program at Pratt, Karin was the Andrew W. Mellon Global Postdoctoral fellow at Creative Time.
 Karin also holds a Master's degree in Public Administration from Cornell University.

 She is co-founder of the Los Angeles performance collective Toxic Titties, with whom she has performed and exhibited at LACE, REDCAT, USC Center for Feminist Research, the Hammer Museum, CoCA Seattle, Yerba Buena Center for the Arts, Art in General, Art Basel Miami Beach, Whitechapel, MUCA Roma (Mexico City), Ex-Teresa Arte Actual (Mexico City), Schnitt Austellungsraum (Cologne), and MUMOK (Vienna).
 Her collaborative film and video work has appeared in international film festivals including Outfest: Los Angeles Gay and Lesbian Film Festival, Viennale International Film Festival, Centro de la Imagen (Mexico City), and on the DVD compilation First Person.
 Her work has been reviewed in Tema Celeste, the LA Times, LA Weekly, Rhizome, Wired, Black Book, MASKA, and she has been interviewed for National Public Radio, the Utne Reader, and the Journal of the National Women's Studies Association, as well as in numerous academic publications.